source-data/py-smtag/README.md

 # Semantic tagging: SmartTag engine

 The SmartTag engine is located in the `predict` module.
-It loads automatically models from `rack/` and processes text to segment it, tag terms and assign semantic categories based on context.
+It loads automatically models from `rack/` and processes text to segment it, tag terms and assign context-dependent semantic categories.

     $ python -m predict.engine --help
     SmartTag semantic tagging engine.